Battle of Cahul(1770)

 - The Battle of Cahul took place in 1770.
 1 Aug 1770.

-- Who won the Battle of Cahul?
+- What was the outcome of the Battle of Cahul?

 - The Russia were victorious against the Ottoman Empire.